-Authorities: Suspect arrested in killing of Oregon officer
+Authorities: Suspect arrested in killing of Oregon policeman

 It was not immediately known if the suspect has retained an attorney.
 He has not been charged.

-Nyssa, population 3,200, is near the Idaho state line about 50 miles northwest of Boise.
+Nyssa, population 3,200, is near the Idaho state line about 50 miles (80 kilometers) northwest of Boise.

 Oregon Gov. Tina Kotek ordered flags at public institutions to be flown at half-mast until sundown Monday in honor of Johnson.